 How does Google decide which snippet to show?

-and focuses on the context of the user’s actual search phrase.
+Google also uses the context of the user’s actual search phrase.
 Therefore, it can depend on the search query (keywords), whether Google will show your meta-description on the SERPs, or a text of their choosing.

 How can I influence Google’s decision?